PCCN Quiz -13

 LPNs may safely administer routine medications but cannot perform assessments or provide initial teaching.

-AO.
+CJ.
 A trauma patient with a tibial fracture reports severe pain unrelieved by opioids, paresthesia, and pallor.
 Pain increases with passive stretch.
 What is the immediate nursing action?

 These findings are consistent with compartment syndrome, a surgical emergency.